akeneo/pim-community-dev/README.md

 ### Install Akeneo PIM dependencies with Composer

-Due to some Oro Platform limitations, you **MUST** create your database before launching composer.
+Due to some limitations of Oro Platform, you **MUST** create your database before launching composer.

     $ php ../composer.phar install